YufengJin/carla/Docs/python_api.md

 ---

 ## carla.BlueprintLibrary<a name="carla.BlueprintLibrary"></a> <sub><sup>_class_</sup></sub>
-A class that gives access to the blueprints provided for actor spawning and returns the [carla.Actorblueprint](#carla.Actorblueprint) that will be used for that.
-Each blueprint has an identifier and attributes that may or may not be modifiable depending on which.
+A class that gives access to the blueprints provided for actor spawning and returns the [carla.ActorBlueprint](#carla.ActorBlueprint) that will be used for that.
+Each blueprint has an identifier and attributes that may or may not be modifiable depending on which.The library is automatically created by the server and can be accessed through [carla.World](#carla.World).

   [Here](../bp_library/) is a reference containing every available blueprint and its specifics.

 <h3>Methods</h3>
 - <a name="carla.BlueprintLibrary.__getitem__"></a>**<font color="#7fb800">\__getitem__</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**pos**</font>)